School board approves plan to allow PBSO deputies to patrol schools

 Under the plan approved Wednesday, deputies will be provided to schools on an as-needed basis from April 4 until May 26, 2023.

+Burke said those six agencies and PBSO are providing a total of 32 law enforcement officers to the school district.

+"We have enough officers within Palm Beach County, our own force, to cover the schools.
+But we don't like getting this thin.
+We want to be prepared," Burke said.
+"We want to have a little more depth."

 The school district will allocate $100 per hour for deputies and $136 per hour for sergeants.
-A school district spokesperson said that money would go toward more than just hourly wages.
-It would also pay for costs associated with the job including vehicles and equipment.
+Burke said that money will go toward hourly wages, as well as costs associated with the job including vehicles and equipment.

 According to school district documents, the utilization of Palm Beach County deputies will cost the district around $1 million out of the school police department's operating budget.